Kefrov/LogiSAMM/README.md

 # LogiSAMM
-Logic circuit simulator for Android.
+- Logic circuit simulator for Android 7.0+.
+- Built with Android Studio and Java.